Large-Scale Electrosynthesis of Borylated Azines

 B-ELECTRO aims to make the synthesis of our borylated azines workable on a large scale, thus making it attractive to the pharmaceutical and agro industries.

 This program provides a unique opportunity for the commercialization of our borylated materials and their utilization by end-users.
-It aims to provide innovative chemistry solutions and long-lasting impact on the pharmaceutical and agrochemical industry, and eventually, our society.
+This will provide innovative chemistry solutions and a long-lasting impact on the pharmaceutical and agrochemical industry, and eventually, our society.

 Financiële details & Tijdlijn